 The teacher/coach informs the parent/guardian that the student needs an urgent medical assessment (as soon as possible that day) by a medical doctor or nurse practitioner.
 Medical doctors and nurse practitioners are the only healthcare professionals in Canada with licensed training and expertise to diagnose a concussion; therefore, all students with a suspected concussion must undergo evaluation by one of these professionals.
 In rural or northern regions, the medical assessment may be completed by a nurse with pre-arranged access to a medical doctor or nurse practitioner.

 The parents/guardians must be provided with a completed copy of this tool and a copy of a Medical Assessment Form.
 The teacher/coach informs the principal of incident.

-Actions required if there are no signs observed, no symptoms reported, and the student answers all questions in the Quick Memory Function Check correctly but a possible concussion event was recognized by teacher/coach:
+Step D: If there are no signs observed, no symptoms reported, and the student answers all questions in the Quick Memory Function Check correctly but a possible concussion event was recognized by teacher/coach.

 - The student must stop participation immediately and must not be allowed to return to play that day even if the student states that they are feeling better.
 Principals must be informed of the incident.

-- The teacher/coach informs the parents/guardians and the principal of the incident and that the student requires continued monitoring for 24 hours as signs and or symptoms can appear hours or days after the incident:
+- The teacher/coach informs the parent/guardian of the incident and that the student attends school and requires continued monitoring for 24 hours as signs and or symptoms can appear hours or days after the incident:

 - If any red flags emerge call 911 immediately.

-- The parents/guardians communicate the results of the medical assessment to the appropriate school personnel using a Medical Assessment Form.
+- The parent/guardian communicate the results of the medical assessment to the appropriate school personnel using a Medical Assessment Form.

-- If after 24 hours of monitoring no signs and or symptoms have emerged, the parents/guardians communicate the results to the appropriate school official using the school’s process and/or form.
+- If after 24 hours of monitoring no sign(s) and or symptom(s) have emerged, the parent/guardian communicate the results to the appropriate school official using the school’s process and/or form.
 The student is permitted to resume physical activities.
 Medical clearance is not required.